w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 transfers.
 Additionally, Accumulate can create new services, upgrade its code, and request preimage availability, among other functionalities.

-Moreover, both Refine and Accumulate can invoke child instances of the PVM.
+Moreover, Refine can invoke child instances of the PVM.
 This allows for creating sub-instances, or virtual machines, where code and data can be deployed, memory and stack configurations can be customized, and computations can be executed within a flexible framework.